 We're the only supplier that lets you Vote for your favourite source of electricity.
 Each vote will influence our overall fuel mix each year.
 For example, if 30% of our customers vote for solar energy, 30% of our fuel mix will be from solar.
 We count up all customers' votes at the end of March, and update Last Year's Electricity Source Mix, which you can find at the end of our Sources page.

 You will continue to get your electricity straight from the National Grid, which means that the energy that arrives in your home is a mixture of whatever is currently being generated near to your home.
 This doesn't change when you change supplier.
-However, remember that for every kWh of electricity that you use, we buy the same amount of energy from a renewable source.
-Using the existing grid, and slowly replacing its input from non-renewable to renewable sources is the best we can do without building a rival National Grid!
+However, remember that for every kWh of electricity that you use, we put our name against the same amount of energy being produced from a renewable source by having REGO certificates to match.
+In this way, we are using the existing grid and slowly replacing its input from non-renewable to renewable sources, which is the best we can do without building a rival National Grid!

 Yes!
 We supply 100% renewable energy to all our customers, even on our standard variable tariff, ‘So Out of Contract’.
 We could save you money by moving to our fixed tariff though, so please get in touch if you’d like to find out more.